Today I am thinking about three things.

 This works for songwriting, writing an artist bio or creating your perfect artist pitch.

 After step two, I suggest letting it sit for awhile.
-Take a walk.
+Take a walk or a nap.
 Pet your cat.
 Watch some inane videos on YouTube.

 Then come back and edit once again.